 Am I eligible for the ARD program?
+There is usually an Application that needs to be completed to determine eligibility for the ARD program.
+Our attorneys are familiar with the application process and procedure.
 For first time offenders or those with a limited criminal record, the Pennsylvania ARD Program offers a second chance – Accelerated Rehabilitative Disposition.
 ARD is considered a diversionary or first time offender program, designed to divert first time offenders from entering the criminal justice system.
 When an offender is accepted into the ARD program, the Commonwealth suspends the charges against the offender, but requires that certain court-ordered conditions are followed.
 Such conditions may include drug and alcohol counseling, community service, restitution, etc.

 ARD Program Benefits

 What are benefits of the ARD program?
-You will not be convicted of a crime if you enter the ARD program.
+You will not be convicted of a crime if you enter the ARD program and successfully comply with the terms.
 Certain first time DUI offenses carry a mandatory minimum jail sentence and completion of the ARD program avoids any jail sanction.

-The maximum period for ARD is two years, but for most DUIs the period is one year.
+The length of the ARD program can vary based upon the nature of the crime involved.
+For most DUI-related ARD supervision, the period of time in the program is one year.
 Some counties even shorten this period to six months if you have completed all of your requirements.
-Another advantage is that completing the ARD program allows you to answer no on job applications that ask if you have ever been convicted of a crime.
-Additionally, after completion of the program, you can go to court to get the arrest record and ARD record expunged.
+Successfully completing the ARD program avoids a criminal conviction for the ARD offense.
+An ARD resolution of a criminal case vs. a conviction will affect how you will answer questions on job applications in the future.
+Additionally, after completion of the program, you can petition the Court to get the arrest record and ARD record expunged.
 Keep in mind, however, that PennDot and the District Attorney’s office will be aware of your ARD participation.

 Any disadvantages of the ARD Program?
 While acceptance into the ARD program is not a conviction; – it can count against you if you are ever arrested and convicted for a crime later on.
-This means that when the court sentences you, your sentence will be harsher, because the court will take into account your prior ;conviction; under the ARD program.
-And if you should be unfortunate enough to be convicted for a DUI, the court will consider this a second strike; and will sentence you to a mandatory 30 to 90 days of imprisonment, usually in the county jail.
+This means that when the court sentences you, your sentence could be harsher, because the court could take into account your prior participation in the ARD program.
+And if you should be unfortunate enough to be convicted for a DUI, the court will consider that a second offense DUI conviction, resulting in increased penalties.